Testing classical-quantum gravity with geodesic deviation: Strain Spectra for CQ models

 A characteristic feature of the environment-induced noise is that the noise spectrum has the energy scale of environment.
 For simplicity, we phenomenologically model the noise kernel as \cite{PhysRevD.49.1861,PhysRevD.53.1927,MARTIN1999113,PhysRevD.61.124024}

 where $N(p)$ is a function of the four-momentum $p^\mu$, and $\mu$ represents the energy scale of environment.
 The step function $\theta(-p^2-4\mu^2)$ in the noise kernel means that the gravitational field with an energy larger than $2\mu$ is induced by the environmental noise.
 This kind of noise kernel was discussed in stochastic gravity approaches \cite{Hu2008_Stochastic_Gravity,PhysRevD.53.1927,PhysRevD.49.1861}.
 Specifically, the step function $\theta(-p^2-4\mu^2)$ and the tensor $\mathcal{P}_{\mu\nu\rho\sigma}$ were observed for the coupled model of a quantized gravitational field and a conformal scalar field with a small mass\,\cite{PhysRevD.61.124024}.
-Based on the above discussion in Sec.\ref{sec:CQwithEin}, the noise kernel is consistent with Einstein equations in the sense that $\partial^\mu N_{\mu\nu\rho \sigma}(x,y)=0$ holds.
+Based on the above discussion in Sec.\ref{sec:CQwithEin}, the noise kernel is consistent with Bianchi identities in the sense that $\partial^\mu N_{\mu\nu\rho \sigma}(x,y)=0$ holds.
 We also assume the following decoherence kernel,

 where $D(p)$ is a function of the four-momentum $p^\mu$.
 This decoherence kernel is simply chosen to have a form similar to the noise kernel.
-From the trade-off relation, the functions $N(p)$ and $D(p)$ should follow
+From the trade-off relation \eqref{our_tradeoff}, the functions $N(p)$ and $D(p)$ should follow \footnote{In stochastic gravity approaches \cite{Hu2008_Stochastic_Gravity,PhysRevD.53.1927,PhysRevD.49.1861}, the decoherence kernel \eqref{EOp_Deco} and the trade-off relation \eqref{our_tradeoff} are not generally derived.
+Here, we introduce them in order to embed the model into the CQ framework.}

 A simple choice of them is

 and then the power spectral density is given by

 where $S^D_{x,\text{env}}$ and $S^N_{x,\text{env}}$ are given by